 Laura Herrera has been dancing for 10 years in the areas of jazz, ballet and tap.
-She first started in her home country, Costa Rica where she became a member of a Jazz Dance Company for four years.
-With the company she had the opportunity to participate in The American Theater Dance Workshop in NY (1998) and in two Jazz Dance World Congresses in Buffalo, NY (1999,2000).
+She first started in her home country, Costa Rica, where she became a member of a Jazz Dance Company for four years.
+With the company, she had the opportunity to participate in The American Theater Dance Workshop in NY (1998) and in two Jazz Dance World Congresses in Buffalo, NY (1999,2000).
 Laura also became a teacher and choreographer for the school at which she was taught.
-She left her country two years ago to pursue a career in Industrial Engineering in the USA.
-She danced with OMC in 2002-2003.
+She left her country to pursue a career in Industrial Engineering in the USA.
+She danced with OMC from 2002-2003.

 Stephen J. Kernion worked with OMC from 2003-2004.
-He has only been dancing for about three years but has been very dedicated to this trade.
+He has only been dancing for about three years, but has been very dedicated to this trade.
 He is a senior at LSU and recently became a Theatre Performance major.
-His has studied under Lucrecia Hydell, Keri Bourg, Susan Perlis & Molly Buchmann.
+He has studied under Lucrecia Hydell, Keri Bourg, Susan Perlis, & Molly Buchmann.
 He hopes to attend film school at UCLA and one day become a director or choreographer.
 His inspirations include Bob Fosse, Stanley Kubrick, and Christopher Walken.

 David Llorca, a French artist and current PhD student at LSU, is a strong figure in the contact improvisation and somatic dance world.
 After various performances in Strasbourg, Paris, Boston and New York with Mark Tompkins, Claude Coldy, Alain Montebran, Odile Duboc, Robert VerEecke and Daniela Swartz among others, he recently presented lectures at NYU tying together movement and philosophy.
 David appeared with OMC in PINK!

 Leslie Malick began training in 1987 under NYC Ballet’s David Keary – current Artistic Director of Ballet Mississippi.
-Throughout this time she also trained under the late Hollis Pippin (Soul Train Gang), Elizabeth Sullivan, Lisa Brown and Tammy Bomar.
-Leslie first danced with OMC in 1999 under the direction of Garland G. Wilson and has since performed in Red, Green (1999-2002), Dance Philadelphia/Baton Rouge, White, Loupe’d, Lilac Magenta, Paradise Orange.
+Throughout this time, she also trained under the late Hollis Pippin (Soul Train Gang), Elizabeth Sullivan, Lisa Brown and Tammy Bomar.
+Leslie first danced with OMC in 1999 under the direction of Garland G. Wilson and has since performed in Red, Green (1999-2002), Dance Philadelphia/Baton Rouge, White, Loupe’d, Lilac Magenta, and Paradise Orange.
 Her last performance with the company was Vertical Voyage, a collaboration with the Baton Rouge Symphony in 2005.
-During the time she worked with myriad artists including Nicole Cassivio, Stephen Wynne, Coco Loupe, Emily Plauche-Flink, Ashleigh Leite, Irene Rampino, Nick Erickson and Palo Zustiak.
-In 2002 Leslie also joined Izzy Moving Dance Theatre under the direction of Dana Brewer-Plazinic and performed various works in New Orleans, New York and Baton Rouge.
+During that time, she worked with myriad artists including Nicole Cassivio, Stephen Wynne, Coco Loupe, Emily Plauche-Flink, Ashleigh Leite, Irene Rampino, Nick Erickson and Palo Zustiak.
+In 2002, Leslie also joined Izzy Moving Dance Theatre under the direction of Dana Brewer-Plazinic and performed various works in New Orleans, New York and Baton Rouge.

 Larry Montelongo is a Modern/Contemporary dance teacher at Javier’s Dance Studio.
 He is a dance major at Southeastern Louisiana University, and has performed in the SLU Moxie Dance Project Spring and Fall Concerts under the direction of Dana Brewer-Plazinic.
 As a dedicated dancer and choreographer, Larry continues to enhance his skills by taking master classes and dance intensives.
-Last summer, he took classes with master teachers David Howard, Chris Hale, Joy Karly, and Andrey Silantiev at the Broadway Dance Center in New York.
+He has taken classes with master teachers David Howard, Chris Hale, Joy Karly, and Andrey Silantiev at the Broadway Dance Center in New York.
 Larry performed for one season with Of Moving Colors.

 Le'Brian A. Patrick, has a PhD from Louisiana State University in the Department of Sociology and the Women's and Gender Studies program.
 He is originally from Amite, LA.
 He became intrigued with dancing as a child, but began taking classes at age 24 at LSU.
-He instantly loved ballet and has voluntarily taken consecutive classes and is presently a company member of the Baton Rouge Ballet Theater dance company.
+He instantly loved ballet and has voluntarily taken consecutive classes.
+He is presently a company member of the Baton Rouge Ballet Theater dance company.
 In addition, he has performed in a number of theater productions with the Louisiana State University Music and Dramatic Arts and Communications Studies departments, as well as with New Venture Theater and other local community productions.
-This is his second production with Of Moving Colors and he is grateful for the opportunity to continue doing what he loves, performing.
+He is grateful for the opportunity to dance with OMC and to continue doing what he loves: performing.

-Rebekah Prudhomme from Opelousas, LA, began her dance training under the direction of Cathy Hebert at Hebert Dancentre.
+Rebekah Prudhomme, native of Opelousas, LA, began her dance training under the direction of Cathy Hebert at Hebert Dancentre.
 She has attended summer intensives at Oberlin College and the USA IBC dance school, various dance conventions across the South, and participated in UL Lafayette’s State of LA Dance.
 Rebekah was also a part of LSU Dance Ensemble for three years.